Writing for LSE COVID-19

 You are welcome to propose ideas informally to our Managing Editor, Ros Taylor.
 To submit an article for consideration, please email it in a Word file to us.

-To help authors with the submission process, we’ve compiled a list of some of the main style issues to keep in mind when drafting an article for LSE Covid-19.
+We’ve compiled a list of some of the main style issues to keep in mind when drafting an article for LSE Covid-19.

 Length and format